 - Clapping patterns

-Are you looking for great preschool themes full of crafts, hands on preschool worksheets, free printables, engaging preschool activities, and printable lesson plans?
-Then, you won’t want to miss out on my themed preschool lesson plans.
+Are you looking for a great preschool theme full of crafts, hands on preschool worksheets, free printables, engaging preschool activities, and printable lesson plans?
+Then, you won’t want to miss out on my monthly themes and preschool lesson plans.

-I hope learning about the important skills to practice in your preschool classroom and some free curriculum options has helped you to feel more confident as you embark on your homeschooling preschool journey.
+I hope learning about the important skills to practice in your preschool classroom and some of the best curriculum options have helped you to feel more confident as you embark on your homeschooling preschool journey.
 This is an exciting time for you and your children!

 Have fun learning together with all the fun preschool themed activities we have here at The Primary Parade.
 Don’t forget to share your preschool teaching tips and homeschool ideas in the comments.
 I’m excited to read all about your homeschool preschool learning journey.